By TMoM Team Member Katie Moosbrugger

 Consider the quantity of gifts and dollar value from Santa

 A teacher friend of mine brought this point to my attention.
-Every year when kids return to school, then inevitably talk about what presents they got from Santa.
+Every year when kids return to school, they inevitably talk about what presents they got from Santa.
 This usually turns to hurt feelings when some children discover what Santa brings.
 For instance, Johnny gets upset that Sally got twice as many gifts as he did.
 And Susie gets upset that she never got an iPhone but her classmate Billy got one.
-I never considered this dilemma in the past, but I plan to be more mindful this year!
+I never considered this dilemma in the past, but I quickly became mindful of it.

 Send letters to and from Santa

-I’ve been doing this every year from a variety of places, and it’s a great way to reinforce that Santa is, in fact, “watching!”
+I did this every year from a variety of places, and it’s a great way to reinforce that Santa is, in fact, “watching!”
 There are a million places that offer this service – some for free and some for a small fee – all you have to do is Google “Santa letters.”
-For the last couple of years, I’ve made a small donation to a neonatal intensive care unit HERE that prepares letters.
-They are accepting orders up until tomorrow and letters go out beginning December 16
+These days, you can even sign up to have Santa text your child!
+Brilliant ideas for keeping the science of Santa alive!

 Show proof of his visit

-A great way to keep the magic real!
+This is a great way to keep the magic real!
 If you want to get more hi-tech than sticking a black boot in the fireplace, or tracking boot prints across your carpet, consider capturing a photo or video of Santa inside your house!
-I recently learned of two sources that can help do this.
+I know of two sources that can help do this.
 Capture the Magic will deliver a photo of Santa, while the Kringl app creates a video.
-We are definitely trying one – or both – of these this year.
+Your kids will be amazed!

-A tradition we do every Christmas Eve.
+This was a tradition we did every Christmas Eve.
 Both Norad Santa and Google’s Santa Tracker allows kids to see Santa’s sleigh in real time at any place on the globe.
-My kids (whether they believe or not) love to watch his progress.
+My kids (whether they believed or not) loved to watch his progress.

 Yet another tradition we used to follow when my kids were little.
 We would sometimes get reindeer food as a gift, or make it ourselves.
 Below is a simple recipe to follow, and it seems to attract the reindeer just fine!
 After you mix the ingredients below, have the kids sprinkle it on the front yard to help guide Santa’s sleigh to your yard.

 This is a must for families in the Triad!
-Whether you make it an overnight excursion to Polar Express in Bryson City (about three hours from the Triad) or a day trip to Polar Express at the NC Transportation Museum in Salisbury (about an hour from the Triad), a train ride with Santa that mirrors the popular Polar Express movie (be sure to dress your kids in PJs), is a memory worth making.
+Whether you make it an overnight excursion to Polar Express in Bryson City (about three hours from the Triad), or a day trip to Tweetsie Railroad in Boone or the Polar Express at the NC Transportation Museum in Salisbury (about an hour from the Triad), this is a memory worth making.
 If you haven’t been, you need to add this to your list one year.
 (Picture at top is from our ride in Bryson City!)

 The Elf on the Shelf

 We all know this trick by now!
-No need for an explanation, but HERE is an interesting take from a TMoM blogger who opts out of this tradition every year.
+No need for an explanation, but HERE is an interesting take from a TMoM blogger who opted out of this tradition every year.

 Which of these have you tried at home, and what other tricks can you add to my list?